 Using the instructions and the form in Table 22, below, please insert here (a) the Risk Analysis tables as were presented in the Program Proposal, and (b) the updated Risk Analysis tables, depicting the current Program situation (in this semi-annual period).
-Add explanations to the differences between the original (Proposal related) and the current (this demi-annual period) situations.
+Add explanations to the differences between the risk level in the original (Proposal related) and the current (this semi-annual period).